How to Become a TaskRabbit Tasker

 With the task section of the application complete, there are only a few more steps to go.

 Earlier we mentioned that you need a credit card to sign up to be a Tasker – if you were wondering why here’s the explanation:

-You need to consent to a background check and you need to pay for it.
+You need to consent to a background check (here’s how a background check works) and you need to pay for it.
 Enter your credit card information, and if you pass the background check, a nonrefundable $20 registration fee will be charged to your card.